lucia-auth/lucia/documentation/src/pages/learn/basics/sign-out-users-in-the-client.md

 title: "Sign out users in the client"
 ---

-You can revoke the current session using [`signOut()`](/reference/api/client-api#signout), exported by `lucia-sveltekit/client`.
+You can invalidate the current session using [`signOut()`](/reference/api/client-api#signout), exported by `lucia-sveltekit/client`.
 This takes an optional parameter of a url where the user will be redirected to after sign out.

 ```ts
 import { signOut } from "lucia-sveltekit/client";